-- a.
-Describe strength, capacity and value of your network.
-Describe how your network has the capacity, and collective mission and vision to collaborate effectively to achieve the goals of the RMOMS program.
-Detail the history of collaboration among your network members and detail the strengths of your network (e.g., regional integration, ability to address gaps in the maternal health continuum of care; degree of referrals and coordinated care, etc.). - b.
-Describe how your network will ensure engagement among its network members, specifically each member's ability and commitment to reporting data to the network and the allocation of award funds across network members.
+- (a) Describe strength, capacity, and value of your network.
+Describe how your network has the capacity and collective mission and vision to collaborate effectively to achieve the goals of the RMOMS program.
+Detail the history of collaboration among your network members and detail the strengths of your network (e.g., regional integration, ability to address gaps in the continuum of care; degree of referrals and coordinated care, etc.). - (b) Describe how your network will ensure engagement among its network members, specifically each member's ability and commitment to reporting data to the network and the allocation of award funds across network members.
+Explain the Network's governance structure and how it will incorporate perspectives from all members in its decision making and resource allocation in order to meet program goals while ensuring and demonstrating high-level engagement from every member. - (c) Provide safeguards in a shared network governance to ensure a collaborative decision-making process that empowers all network members to address program goals. - (d) Describe how the network will acquire, manage and share data.
+Explain how funding will be allocated to network members to ensure data collection across the network.